School of Information Sciences

 The data of interest is contained in HTRC's flagship "Extracted Features" (EF) dataset, which consists of rich metadata and statistical information inferred by algorithm from the digitized texts of the entire HathiTrust corpus and documents every word on every page, including the number of times the word appears, its part of speech, and other formal features of the language on the page.
 The EF dataset, and methods for computing over it, have enabled many forms of full-text analysis—even of copyrighted materials.
 The EF dataset contains nearly 3 trillion tokens (or in other words, words) representing more than 6 billion pages of text, making it arguably the largest open dataset of its kind that is readily available to researchers around the world.

-In his talk, Downie highlighted the motivations, challenges, and accomplishments of TORCHLITE to date, along with its upcoming next steps that envision the creation of an international consortium of similar groups, tentatively called the "Cultural Open Data Exchange (CODEx)," which will promote and extend HTRC's EF model and methods, enabling other cultural heritage institutions provide access to their otherwise closed collections.
+In his talk, Downie highlighted the motivations, challenges, and accomplishments of TORCHLITE to date, along with its upcoming next steps that envision the creation of an international consortium of similar groups, tentatively called the "Cultural Open Data Exchange (CODEx)," which will promote and extend HTRC's EF model and methods, enabling other cultural heritage institutions to provide access to their otherwise closed collections.

 Downie conducts work in digital libraries, digital humanities, and music information retrieval.
 He holds a bachelor's degree in music theory and composition, along with master's and doctoral degrees in library and information science, all from the University of Western Ontario.